Fellow: Awarded 2017

 Competition: US & Canada

 Shaun O’Boyle studied architecture at Parsons School of Design and has worked both as a photographer and in the architecture/design field for the past 30 years.
-Formative experiences include working with his father who was a master carpenter, and at a shipbuilding yard on the Mississippi River between high school and college.
-He has traveled and photographed on all seven continents and has shown work in galleries in Boston and the Berkshires in MA.
-His work has appeared in various publications and books including Lenswork, Next City and Exit.
+Formative experiences include working with his father who was a master carpenter; and at a shipbuilding yard on the Mississippi River between high school and college.
+He has traveled and photographed on all seven continents and has shown work in galleries and museums in Boston and the Berkshires in MA.
+His work has appeared in various publications and books including Smithsonian Magazine, Lenswork, Next City and Exit.
 His book Modern Ruins, Portraits of Place in the Mid-Atlantic Region was published in 2009 by Penn State University Press, and he has designed and self-published eight books of his photographs.

 Photograph: Shaun O'Boyle, Cape Crozier, Antarctica, 2015